-- 5.1 Have defined, transparent processes for timely reporting and responding to concerns from all employees and families, including unusual occurrences, errors, and near misses. - 5.2 Engages families in decision-making that can influence or impact patient care such as Patient Advisory Councils, family representation on committees3. - 5.3 Implements and adheres to Required Organization Practices and Accreditation Canada Standards and the Occupational Health and Safety Act (2017). - 5.4 Establishes corporate safety management and reporting system which enables reporting of safety events and monitoring of trends, and comprehensively address nurse safety and wellbeing.
+- 5.1 Have defined, transparent processes for timely reporting and responding to concerns from all employees and families, including unusual occurrences, errors, and near misses. - 5.2 Have defined and transparent processes to ensure families are engaged in decision making that can influence or impact patient care such as Patient Advisory Councils, family representation on committees. - 5.3 Implements and adheres to Required Organization Practices and Accreditation Canada Standards and the Occupational Health and Safety Act (2017). - 5.4 Establishes corporate safety management and reporting system which enables reporting of safety events and monitoring of trends, and comprehensively address nurse safety and wellbeing.